mmaaz60/social_distancing/README.md

 - [x] Develop an end-to-end application flow to detect social distancing violations using above tools
 - [x] Add a bash script to run the end-to-end social distancing violation detector on a video
 - [x] Add *requirements.txt*
-- [ ] Add complete instructions to run the code in the README
+- [x] Add complete instructions to run the code in the README
+- [ ] Add demo video link and instructions to run the demo
 - [ ] Add instructions to add custom person detector into the project

 # Collaboration